Beer ice cream is a thing. And you need to make it!

 Place chile in a small saucepan and add the half-and-half, Mexican chocolate and the semi-sweet chocolate.

-Heat over medium until steaming (but not boiling).
+Heat over medium until steaming (but not boiling) and chocolate is melted.
 Remove from heat.

 Cover and let steep for 10 minutes, then pour into a blender jar and process until the chile is completely pureed.
 (Take caution when blending hot liquids!!!)